Toast-X/FinalProject/README.md

 The final project of subject Internet Applications from university.
-Contains basic HTML and CSS and Java script code.
+Contains basic HTML, CSS and Java script code.
 Also contains basic responsive Design.
 The java script code is rensponsible for code validation, usage of local-storage, fetch-api and additional visual adjustments.